 PEC’s work involves consultative, executive, and steering duties, encompassing the following responsibilities:

 - To discuss with the University Senior Vice President and other relevant officers issues or policies concerning the advancement of publicly-engaged research, teaching, and outreach, and to make recommendations concerning such matters to relevant bodies for their consideration, review, or approval, as appropriate;

 - To initiate examinations or studies of public engagement, as it deems necessary and appropriate, or to request such studies from other senior academic officers or other relevant committees or councils;

-- To work with the Office for Public Engagement and its Associate Vice President to help implement key public engagement policies and initiatives that have been approved by the Senior Vice Presidents and official governance bodies;
+- To work with the Office for Public Engagement and its Associate Vice President to help implement key public engagement policies and initiatives that have been approved by the Senior Vice President and official governance bodies;

-- To serve as a deliberative body of the University on all major items pertaining to the advancement of publicly engaged research, teaching, and outreach;
+- To serve as a deliberative body of the University on all major items pertaining to the advancement of publicly-engaged research, teaching, and outreach;

 - To evaluate and respond to public engagement-related actions taken or issues presented by University committees or individual units and departments;

 - To appoint special committees or subcommittees or to employ other devices it deems necessary and appropriate for advancing the public engagement agenda;

 - To appoint and oversee committees of the Council to address various issues that arise;